awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

 The following procedure explains how to use the Route 53 console to create the hosted zone that you want to migrate to\.

 **Note**
 Route 53 assigns a new set of four name servers to the new hosted zone\.
-After you migrate a hosted zone to another AWS account, you need to update the domain to use the name servers for the new hosted zone\.
+After you migrate a hosted zone to another AWS account, you need to update the domain registration to use the name servers for the new hosted zone\.
 We remind you about this step later in the process\.

 **To create the new hosted zone using a different account**